anmeert/tools4PhysiBoSS-Drugs/README.md

 # Introduction

-This repository contains the scripts that are necessary to perform drug simulations with PhysiBoSS-Drugs ([https://github.com/anmeert/PhysiBoSSv2](https://github.com/anmeert/PhysiBoSSv2)) and the data analysis of my master thesis "PhysiBoSS-Drugs: A personalized multiscale simulation framework that enables predicting drug synergies in cell populations”.
+This repository contains the scripts that are necessary to perform drug simulations with PhysiBoSS-Drugs ([https://github.com/anmeert/PhysiBoSSv2](https://github.com/anmeert/PhysiBoSSv2)) and the data analysis of my master thesis "PhysiBoSS-Drugs: A customizable drug simulation framework that enables predicting drug synergies in cell populations”.

 # Available scripts